Ontario Review Board

 is a Chief for Mental Health Services at Correctional Services Canada, and a Director at MMG Psychology.
 She is a former Psychologist for Waypoint Centre for Mental Health Care at Forensic Assessment Program.
 Her community involvement includes serving as a Graduate Student Senator at Brock University.

-is a certified Psychiatric Mental Health Nurse who has spent his career employed within mental health settings.
-Mr. Duffy was previously a Director of Patient Care Services of the Integrated Forensic Program for the Royal Ottawa Health Care Group.
-He continues to be involved in his local community and is a Director on the Board for Brockville and Area Community Living Association.
-Mr. Duffy holds a Bachelor of Science Nursing degree from the University of Victoria.
+Stephen Duffy is a retired Psychiatric Mental Health Nurse and previously was the Director of Patient Care Services for the Integrated Forensic Program for the Royal Ottawa Health Care Group.
+Mr. Duffy holds a Bachelor of Science Nursing from the University of Victoria.

 is a Psychologist with North Bay Regional Health Centre.
 Her community involvement includes serving as a vice-president and board member for Harry Sherman Crowe Housing Co-op.